partrickJhonson/beef/Network-Discovery.md

 This hack is called [[NAT Pinning|http://samy.pl/natpin/]] and it is included in the BeEF [[IRC NAT Pinning module|Module:-IRC-NAT-Pinning]].

-You can find more information and exemple on the [BeEF's blog](http://blog.beefproject.com/2012/07/opening-closed-ports-on-nat-device-and.html).
+You can find more information and example on the [BeEF's blog](http://blog.beefproject.com/2012/07/opening-closed-ports-on-nat-device-and.html).

 ## Admin UI